galina132/dtpicker/README.md

-# angularjs-ts-starter
+# angularjs-ts-starter with angular material datepicker
-just a very simple starter project for angularjs 1.6 with typescript
+ project for angularjs 1.6 with typescript

 ## Features
     - WebPack